Beyond Yellingbo

 Beyond Yellingbo - An Overview

-A related project run by the state government is Liwik Barring project, solely operating on public land, which includes the creek easements in the Upper Yarra Catchment, the Warramate Hills Nature Conservation Reserve and the Yellingbo Nature Conservation Reserve.
+A related project run by the Victorian State Government is the Liwik Barring project, solely operating on public land, which includes the creek easements in the Upper Yarra Catchment, the Warramate Hills Nature Conservation Reserve and the Yellingbo Nature Conservation Reserve.

-Another related project is the Great HeHo Escape, run by the Port Philip and Westernport Catchment Management Authority (which has recently been absorbed into Melbourne Water).
+Another related project is the Great HeHo Escape, originally run by the Port Philip and Westernport Catchment Management Authority (which was absorbed into Melbourne Water).

 All of these projects are focused at restoration of habitat for Helmeted Honeyeater and Lowland Leadbeater’s Possum, both endangered.